Edgar Allan Poe: Early life, family and education

-Edgar Poe was born in Boston, Massachusetts, on January 19, 1809, the second child of American actor David Poe Jr. and English-born actress Elizabeth Arnold Hopkins Poe.
+Edgar Poe was born in Boston, Massachusetts, on January 19, 1809, the second child of American actor David Poe Jr. and English-born actress Eliza Poe.
 He had an elder brother, Henry, and a younger sister, Rosalie.
 Their grandfather, David Poe, had emigrated from County Cavan, Ireland, around 1750.

 His father abandoned the family in 1810, and his mother died a year later from pulmonary tuberculosis.
-Poe was then taken into the home of John Allan, a successful merchant in Richmond, Virginia, who dealt in a variety of goods, including cloth, wheat, tombstones, tobacco, and slaves.
+The nearly three-year-old Poe was then taken into the home of John Allan, a successful merchant in Richmond, Virginia, who dealt in a variety of goods, including cloth, wheat, tombstones, tobacco, and slaves.
 The Allans served as a foster family and gave him the name "Edgar Allan Poe", although they never formally adopted him.

 The Allan family had Poe baptized into the Episcopal Church in 1812.
 John Allan alternately spoiled and aggressively disciplined his foster son.
 The family sailed to the United Kingdom in 1815.
 Poe attended the grammar school in Irvine, Ayrshire, Scotland (where Allan had been born), before rejoining the family in London in 1816.
 There he studied at a boarding school in Chelsea until summer 1817.
-He was subsequently entered at the Reverend John Bransby's Manor House School in Stoke Newington, then a suburb 4 mi north of London.
+He was subsequently entered at Reverend John Bransby's Manor House School in Stoke Newington, then a suburb 4 mi north of London.

 Poe moved with the Allans back to Richmond, Virginia, in 1820.
 In 1824, he served as the lieutenant of the Richmond youth honor guard as the city celebrated the visit of the Marquis de Lafayette.
 In March 1825, Allan's uncle and business benefactor William Galt died, who was said to be one of the wealthiest men in Richmond, leaving Allan several acres of real estate.
 The inheritance was estimated at $750,000.
 By summer 1825, Allan celebrated his expansive wealth by purchasing a two-story brick house called Moldavia.